9001/copyparty/README.md

   * ☑ FUSE client (read-only)
 * browser
   * ☑ navpane (directory tree sidebar)
+  * ☑ file manager (cut/paste, delete, batch-rename)
   * ☑ audio player (with OS media controls)
+  * ☑ image gallery with webm player
   * ☑ thumbnails
     * ☑ ...of images using Pillow
     * ☑ ...of videos using FFmpeg
     * ☑ cache eviction (max-age; maybe max-size eventually)
-  * ☑ image gallery with webm player
   * ☑ SPA (browse while uploading)
     * if you use the navpane to navigate, not folders in the file list
 * server indexing